 What Causes Earthquakes?

 The earth’s crust is composed of solid core, mantle (consists of molten magma) and tectonic plates.
-Tectonic plates are constantly moving due to convection currents triggered by molten lava inside the earth crust.
+Tectonic plates are constantly moving due to convection currents triggered by molten lava inside the earth’s crust.
 This constant movement leads to either the plates sliding against each other or drifting away from each other.
 These interactions and drifting apart of tectonic plates underneath the earth are perceived by living organisms, humans included.

 The constant movements have even led to the formation of mountains and valleys.
 When these plates move against each other, there is a point where they interact.
-In geological terminology, this meeting point is known as fault line.
-This fault line is sometimes known as fracture in the earth’s crust.
-The moment the plates begin to move, the potential energy, commonly known as stored energy, is released from the meeting point, known as hypocenter.
+In geological terminology, this meeting point is known as a fault line.
+This fault line is sometimes known as a fracture in the earth’s crust.
+The moment the plates begin to move, the potential energy, commonly known as stored energy, is released from the meeting point, known as the hypocenter.
 The outcome is an earthquake.

-In few occasions, earthquakes have foreshocks.
-Foreshocks are smaller version of earthquakes that occur in the same area as the bigger earthquakes that ensues.
+On a few occasions, earthquakes have foreshocks.
+Foreshocks are a smaller version of earthquakes that occur in the same area as the bigger earthquakes that ensues.
 Up until now, scientists have not been able to tell whether an earthquake is a foreshock until the real earthquake occurs.
 The real or larger earthquake is known as the mainshock.

 Types of Earthquakes

-The earth’s crust is composed of loose, cracked fragments of lands referred to as tectonic plates.
+The earth’s crust is composed of loose, cracked fragments of land referred to as tectonic plates.
 These plates are capable of moving slowly and gradually.
 The movement of these plates occurs in different forms; towards each other, away from each other, sliding past each other or colliding with each other.
 A huge tremor occurs when 2 moving tectonic plates slide over one another.
 This type of earthquake is known as a tectonic earthquake.

 Compared to tectonic earthquakes, volcanic earthquakes are less prevalent.
 They typically take place before or after an eruption.
 Volcanic earthquakes come in two forms: long-period volcanic earthquakes and volcano-tectonic earthquakes.
 Volcano-tectonic earthquakes usually happen after a volcanic eruption.
 During an earthquake, magma erupts from inside the earth’s crust leaving a space behind.
 The space left after magma eruption must be filled.
 To fill it, rocks move towards the space resulting in severe earthquakes.

 On the other hand, a long period of volcanic earthquake takes place after a volcanic eruption.
 Some days prior to the massive explosion, the magma inside the earth’s crust experiences rapid changes in heat.
 The change in heat triggers seismic waves, resulting in an earthquake.

 These kinds of earthquakes are generally smaller and most commonly occur near underground mines.
 They are sometimes referred to as mine bursts.
 Collapse earthquakes are instigated by the pressure generated within the rocks.
 This kind of earthquake leads to the collapse of the roof of the mine instigating more tremors.
 Collapse earthquakes are prevalent in small towns where underground mines are located.

-Effects of Earthquakes
+Devastating Effects of Earthquakes

-- Damage to buildings
+1. Damage to buildings

-High magnitude earthquakes can lead to complete collapse of buildings.
+High magnitude earthquakes can lead to a complete collapse of buildings.
 Debris from collapsing buildings is the main danger in the course of an earthquake because the falling effects of huge, heavy objects can be deadly to humans.
-High magnitude earthquakes result in shattering of mirrors and windows, which also present danger to humans.
+High magnitude earthquakes result in the shattering of mirrors and windows, which also present danger to humans.

-- Damage to infrastructure
+2. Damage to infrastructure

 Earthquakes can cause electricity lines to fall.
 This is dangerous because the exposed live wires can electrocute humans or start fires.
 Major earthquakes can cause rupturing of roads, gas lines, and water pipelines.
 Broken gas lines can cause gas to escape.
-Escaping gas can result in explosion and fires, which may be difficult to contain.
+Escaping gas can result in explosions and fires, which may be difficult to contain.

-- Landslides and rockslides
+3. Landslides and rockslides

 When an earthquake occurs, large rocks and sections of earth located uphill can be dislodged, consequently, rolling rapidly down into the valleys.
 Landslides and rockslides can cause destruction and death to the people living downstream.

-- Can result in floods
+4. Can result in floods

 High magnitude earthquakes can instigate cracking of dam walls, collapsing in the long run.
 This would send raging waters into nearby areas leading to massive flooding.

-- Earthquakes can trigger tsunamis
+5. Earthquakes can trigger tsunamis

 A tsunami is a series of long high sea tremors sparked by an earthquake or volcanic eruptions under the sea.
 A tsunami can wipe out an entire surrounding coastal area population.
 A typical example is the March 11, 2011, earthquake and tsunami that struck the coast of Japan leaving more than 18,000 people dead in its wake.

-- Leads to liquefaction
+6. Leads to liquefaction

 Ultimately, the sediments lose almost all cohesive strength and start acting like liquids.
 Buildings and other structures built on top of this liquefied soil overturn or sink into the ground.
 Earthquakes are responsible for most of the liquefaction occurring across the world.
-A typical example of liquefaction phenomenon is the earthquake of 1692 in Jamaica that resulted in the devastation of the town of Port Royal.
+A typical example of the liquefaction phenomenon is the earthquake of 1692 in Jamaica that resulted in the devastation of the town of Port Royal.

 How Are Earthquakes Measured

-Earthquakes occurring below 3 on Richter scale can’t be felt.
-Earthquakes occurring between 3 and 6 are said to be of mild type.
-Countries like Japan are prone to earthquakes as they come in high seismic zone.
-When an earthquakes occurs in sea, it paves way for Tsunami.
-One of the most devastating Tsunami occurred in Indian Ocean on Dec.
-26th 2004.
+Earthquakes occurring below 3 on the Richter scale can’t be felt.
+Earthquakes occurring between 3 and 6 are said to be of a mild type.
+Countries like Japan are prone to earthquakes as they come in a high seismic zone.
+When an earthquake occurs in the sea, it paves way for Tsunami.
+One of the most devastating Tsunami occurred in the Indian Ocean on Dec.
+26th, 2004.

-Can Earthquakes Be Predicted
+Can Earthquakes Be Predicted?

-The only thing that you can do is to educate yourself about earthquake management and be vigilant in times disasters.
-You can also do precautionary measures by buying properties which are not located in known earthquake-prone areas or fault lines.
-The occurrence of earthquake can happen anytime and we will never be ready for it and the imminent danger it brings.
+The only thing that you can do is to educate yourself about earthquake management and be vigilant in times of disasters.
+You can also do precautionary measures by buying properties that are not located in known earthquake-prone areas or fault lines.
+The occurrence of earthquakes can happen anytime and we will never be ready for it and the imminent danger it brings.
 But with earthquake preparedness measures and awareness, it can make you alert and quick in making sound decisions in times of danger.